hashcloak/mpcsecurity/content/docs/threshold_ecdsa_protocols/lindell_2018/_index.md

 - In Step 4(b), the party $P_i$ proves in zero-knowledge that he knows a constant $o_i$ such that $\tilde{Z}_i$ is the commitment of the value of commited in $\tilde{Y}$ multiplied by $o_i$.
 - In Step 5(b), the party $P_i$ proves in zero-knowledge that the tuple $((G, \tilde{Z}\_L), (E_i, W_i), e_i)$ belongs to the relation $\mathcal{R}\_\textsf{DH}$.

 # References

 - Lindell, Y., & Nof, A. (2018).
 Fast Secure Multiparty ECDSA with Practical Distributed Key Generation and Applications to Cryptocurrency Custody.
 Proceedings of the 2018 ACM SIGSAC Conference on Computer and Communications Security, 1837–1854. https://doi.org/10.1145/3243734.3243788
 - Haitner, I., Makriyannis, N., Ranellucci, S., & Tsfadia, E. (2022).
 Highly Efficient OT-Based Multiplication Protocols.
 In O. Dunkelman & S. Dziembowski (Eds.), Advances in Cryptology – EUROCRYPT 2022 (pp. 180–209).
 Springer International Publishing.
 - Pedersen, T. P. (1992).
-Non-Interactive and Information-Theoretic Secure Verifiable Secret Sharing.
+Non-interactive and Information-Theoretic Secure Verifiable Secret Sharing.
 In J. Feigenbaum (Ed.), Advances in Cryptology — CRYPTO ’91 (pp. 129–140).
 Springer Berlin Heidelberg.